pippinbarr/cart253-2020/topics/object-oriented-programming/interacting-objects.md

 }
 ```

 Phew!
 Already quite a lot of code, but now we have our desperate shrinking bees.
-Tragically, because the bees can't actually eat anything, they just withers and die alongside our shrinking flowers.
+Tragically, because the bees can't actually eat anything, they just wither and die alongside our shrinking flowers.
 So sad!
 So very much a metaphor for how real life feels sometimes!

 ---

 ## Let the the pollination begin!

-We want our bees to be able to eat pollinate flowers so that both they and the flowers can grow and not die.
+We want our bees to be able to pollinate flowers so that both they and the flowers can grow and not die.
 We'll need two things:

-1. We need to check if any bee overlaps any flower (pollination)
+1. We need to check if any bee overlaps any flower (in which case pollination can occur)
-2. If we get an overlap the bee and the flower should get a bit bigger
+2. If we get an overlap the bee and the flower should get a bit bigger (pollination result)

 ### Update the `Bee` class to handle pollinating flowers...